 This is a shawabty belonging to Queen Artaha.
 The female figure wears the queen's vulture headdress over the tripartite wig.
 The arms are not crossed, the hands are opposed.
-In each hand the figure holds a hoe.
-In addition the left hand holds a cord to a seed bag which is slung over the left...
+The figure carries a whip in the right hand an a short stick in the left hand.
+There are seven horizontal lines of incised...

 This is a shawabty belonging to Queen Artaha.
 The female figure wears the queen's vulture headdress over the tripartite wig.
 The arms are not crossed, the hands are opposed.
-In each hand the figure holds a hoe.
-In addition the left hand holds a cord to a seed bag which is slung over the left shoulder.
+The figure carries a whip in the right hand an a short stick in the left hand.
 There are seven horizontal lines of incised text encircling the body.
-The text is framed and there is a narrow blank area up the center of the back.
+The text is framed and there is a vertical text dividing line up the center of the back.
 This mummiform shape does not have a back pillar or base.
-This figure is in good condition.
-There is dark discoloration on the front and a chip on the right side of the foot.
-"LVIII" is written in black ink on the bottom of the foot.
-There is a slight chip on the nose.
-The text on lines one to three on the back of the figure is chipped.
-This figure does not hold a seed bag.
+The right side of the feet are chipped.
 The ancient Nubians included shawabtys in their tombs only in the Napatan Period, about 750–270 B.C.
 These funerary figurines are based on Egyptian shawabtys, but differ from them in many features of their iconography.
 For instance, the known Nubian examples are only from royal tombs.
-Also, they have unique texts, implements, poses and are known to have the largest number of shawabtys included in one tomb.
+Also, they have unique texts, implements, and poses and are known to have the largest number of shawabtys included in one tomb.
 Their function, it is assumed, was the same as that of the Egyptian shawabty, namely to magically animate in the Afterlife in order to act as a proxy for the deceased when called upon to tend to field labor or other tasks.
 This expressed purpose was sometimes written on the shawabty itself in the form of a "Shawabty Spell," of which versions of various lengths are known.
 Shorter shawabty inscriptions could also just identify the deceased by name and, when applicable, title(s).
 However, many shawabtys carry no text at all.
 The ideal number of such figurines to include in a tomb or burial seems to have varied during different time periods.

 Harvard University—Boston Museum of Fine Arts Expedition